-On the drive back into San two groups of county commissioners was the Regency crossing, a point with a high bluff on the south side of the river that made it ideal for a suspension span that would be safe from flood danger.
+In the spring, 1939, the counties of Mills and San Saba contracted with the Austin Bridge Company of Dallas, Texas, to build a bridge across the Colorado River to connect western Mills County with northern San Saba County.
+The site selected by the two groups of county commissioners was the Regency crossing, a point with a high bluff on the south side of the river that made it ideal for a suspension span that would be safe from flood danger.

 A crew of a dozen men began work on the bridge in the late spring, 1939, and completed it in the autumn.
-They used primarily hand tools, the only mechanized equipment available being extreme end of the project.
+They used primarily hand tools, the only mechanized equipment available being a winch truck, a gasoline fueled concrete mixer, and for a short time a steam shovel for digging foundations.
+One of the men who participated on the project estimated that 90 percent of the work was done by hand.